enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 <|trick@trickster:templates|trick-id=trickster:raycast|>

-Gives the block that is hit.
+Returns the block that is hit.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:raycast_entity|>

-Gives the entity that is hit.
+Returns the entity that is hit.

 ;;;;;